nextrevision/puppet-automysqlbackup/README.md

 Documentation can be found here: http://sourceforge.net/projects/automysqlbackup

+## Compatibility

+The module has sucessfully been tested on Ubuntu 12.04+, Debian 6.0, and CentOS 6.3.
+If you find it doesn't work on your platform, open up a ticket on the GitHub project page.

 ## Variable Names

 I have kept the same variable names as the author of the script to make it easier to lookup the documentation.
 Essentially, add CONFIG_ to the variable in question and regex search the documentation to find the meaning.
 No interpretation from me.